ON THE OLD TESTAMENT

 serving Him is for losers?
 The wicked say this, people who match this

-want Nineveh to repent but to simply be destroyed.
-However, God wanted to
+want Nineveh to repent but to be destroyed, but God wanted to

 be merciful to it… or did He?
-Although three generations had transpired
+Three generations transpired between the

-before its destruction, yet the stories of their great grandfathers, about
+preaching of Jonah and its destruction, suggests that the stories of their great

-lifestyle was wrong was the degree to which God judged them more severely
+Therefore, in the end God judged them more severely

 than had the people never known the Lord.
 In other words, God had